Award Winning Food Temperature Guide Keeps You Safe and Saves Bucks

 Pork steaks and pork roasts.
 Once upon a time it was easy to get sick from the parasite trichinosis (trick-a-NO-sis) from undercooked pork.
 Today trichinosis has, for all practical purposes, been eradicated in developed countries.
 The annual average is now fewer than a dozen cases per year in the US, most associated with eating undercooked wild game such as bear.
 Trich in pork has disappeared because of improved farming and processing methods as well as public awareness of the importance of proper cooking.
 Trichinosis is killed at 138°F and the new minimum recommended by USDA is 145°F.

 Pork and beef ribs, pork shoulders, and beef brisket.
-We deliberately cook these meats up to 203°F, well past well done, in order to melt the connective tissues that are rife in these tough cuts.
+These cuts are safe at 145°F, but we deliberately cook these meats up to 203°F, well past well done, in order to melt the connective tissues that are rife in these tough cuts.
 That may seem extreme, but I'm here to tell you that low slow long cooking produces amazing results.

 Ground meat, burgers, and sausage.
 The USDA recommended temp is 160°F and it should be adhered to closely.
 Alas, 160°F is also well done.
 The risk of contamination from a pathogenic strain of E. coli is too great to mess around undercooking ground meat.
 Why is ground meat different than whole muscle meat?
 Prior to slaughter cattle are usually kept in crowded pens.
 Fecal matter can easily get on their hides.
 During butchering of the carcass knives cutting the hide can contaminate the meat.
 Also, the intestines, full of fecal matter, can easily be cut open by mistake and spill onto the meat, floor, knives, and gloves.
 A little E. coli on a steak is not a problem because they remain on the surface and they are killed rapidly by cooking.
 But when meat is ground, the contamination on the surface is mixed into the center.
 If it is not cooked to160°F, it can find its way into your gut and cause discomfort, illness, or even death.
 So ground meat must be cooked to a higher temp than whole muscle meat.
 Don't screw around.
 The risk is too high, especially for young and elderly people at your table.
 There are tricks for making safe burgers that are medium rare or pink in the center and I describe them on my page on food safety.